By Chris Codella, W2PA

 in writing all the time in news articles, books and other formal, written text.

-We hams started doing this on the air a century before people were texting on their iPhones and Droids.
+We hams started doing this on the air a century before people were texting on their smartphones.
 Although ham radio abbreviations might be considered jargon and therefore

 should be avoided, in informal writing I see no harm and, in fact, sort of